Optimal anytime regret with two experts: Introduction

-Instead of using the doubling trick, one can instead use variants of MWU with a dynamic step size; see, e.g., \cite[\S 2.3]{CBL}, \cite[Theorem 1]{Nesterov09}, \cite[\S 2.5]{BubeckNotes}.
-This is a much more elegant and practical approach than the doubling trick (and is even simpler to implement).
-However, the analysis is somewhat different and more difficult than the standard MWU analysis, and is rarely taught.
+Instead of using the doubling trick, one can use variants of MWU with a dynamic step size; see, e.g., \cite[\S 2.3]{CBL}, \cite[Theorem 1]{Nesterov09}, \cite[\S 2.5]{BubeckNotes}.
+This is a much more elegant and practical approach and is even simpler to implement.
+However, the analysis is more subtle than for MWU with a fixed step size.
 It is known that, with an appropriate choice of step sizes, MWU can guarantee\footnote{It can be shown, by modifying arguments of \cite{GPS17}, that this is the optimal anytime analysis for MWU with step sizes $c/\sqrt{t}$.} a regret of $\sqrt{t \ln n}$ for all $t \geq 1$ and all $n \geq 2$ (see \cite[Theorem~2.4]{BubeckNotes} or \cite[Proposition 2.1]{Ger11}).
 However, it is unknown whether $\sqrt{t \ln n}$ is the minimax optimal anytime regret, for any value of $n$.
+Indeed, Luo and Schapire \cite{LuoSchapire14} have also stated that ``finding the minimax solution to this setting seems to be quite challenging, even for the simplest case of $n = 2$''.

 \paragraph{Results and techniques.} This work considers the anytime setting with $n = 2$ experts.
 We show that the optimal regret is $\frac{\gamma}{2} \sqrt{t}$, where $\gamma \approx 1.30693$ is a fundamental constant that arises in the study of Brownian motion~\cite{Perkins}.
-A concise algorithm achieving the minimax regret is presented in \Algorithm{minimax} on page \pageref{alg:minimax}.

-Our techniques to derive and analyze this algorithm are a significant departure from previous work on regret minimization.
-First, we define a continuous-time analogue of the problem and derive an optimal algorithm in this setting.
-The optimal continuous-time algorithm is a derivative of a potential function; similarly, we explicitly design the discrete-time algorithm to be a discrete derivative of the \emph{same} function.
-Recently, interactions between algorithms in discrete and continuous-time, although of a different sort, have been fruitful in other lines of work, e.g., \cite{abbasi2018sticky,BCLLM18,BEL18,CCPV11,chekuri2015multiplicative,DO19,eldan2019krivine,KleinbergPT09,LV17,wibisono2016variational}.
-Secondly, we use tools of stochastic calculus to design and analyze algorithms for our continuous-time problem.
-Prior to this work, there have also been a line of literature which studies discounted multi-armed bandit problems by considering a Brownian approximation to the problem (see for e.g.~\cite{BL02, CL87}).
+(Note that $\gamma/2 \approx 0.653 < 0.833 \approx \sqrt{\ln 2}$.)
+This also answers a question that has been left open by Luo and Schapire \cite{LuoSchapire14}.
+It is not a priori obvious why this fundamental constant should play a role in both Brownian motion and regret.
+Nevertheless, some connections are known.
+For example, in the fixed-time setting, the optimal algorithms for $n \in \set{2,3,4}$ (see \cite{gravin2016towards}) and the optimal lower bound for $n \rightarrow \infty$ all involve properties of random walks.
+Since Brownian motion is a continuous limit of random walks, a connection between anytime regret and Brownian motion is plausible.